Living on a budget

 - Improving, maintaining or securing your home

 Be very careful with other kinds of borrowing.
 Things like payday loans, log book loans and doorstep lending can seem an easy solution, but can make a bad situation worse.

 Ask your family if they can help, or consider joining a credit union.
-Credit unions are set up to offer banking services to people who would otherwise find them difficult to get.
+Credit unions offer banking services to people who would otherwise find them difficult to get.